🏞 Perfect One Day Trip to Yosemite: How to See It All (2023)

 Bridalveil Fall is the first waterfall you will see on your Yosemite day trip.

 The first waterfall you will see upon entering Yosemite National Park is Bridalveil Fall.
-In fact, assuming you started your day trip at Tunnel View as recommended, you’ve already been seeing it!
+In fact, assuming you started your day trip at Tunnel View as recommended, you’ve already seen it!

 The trail to the falls is a very short half-mile hike roundtrip.
 If budgeting your time, you can be parked, soaked by its spray, and back at your car all within 20 minutes.
 That doesn’t mean you should, but you could!